-Assessment will consist of a 'take home' exam.
+Assessment will consist of an invigilated exam.
 Students who are enrolled in the Mundus MAPP programme will also write a policy paper (50%, 3000 words length) which deals with a topic covered in the course; for the rest of the students the assessment will be based solely on the exam.